MattDodsonEnglish/docs/readme.md

 #### Note

-Changing any `hbs` file, for example, the `post.hbs` file **does not** require being in a development mode with gulp running.
+Changing any `hbs` file, for example, the `post.hbs` file **does not** require being in  development mode with gulp running.
 Just edit the file in your preferred editor and upload it.

 First, make sure you have [**Node.js**](https://nodejs.org/en/), [**npm**](https://www.npmjs.com/), [**Gulp CLI**](https://gulpjs.com/docs/en/getting-started/quick-start#install-the-gulp-command-line-utility), and [**Bower**](https://bower.io/#install-bower) installed.
 Check [My Current Setup](#my-current-setup).